darkn3rd/oop-tut/js/ts/README.md

 ## Status

-TypeScript is a reference implementation (or suggestion) of what JavaScript can look like ongoing development of ECMA-262 (ECMAScript) version 6.
+TypeScript is a reference implementation (or suggestion) of what JavaScript can look like for the ongoing development of ECMA-262 (ECMAScript) version 6.
 TypeScript will compile typescript code (`.ts` files) into JavaScript, either using ECMAScript version 3 or ECMAScript version 5.

 ## Lessons